back-jond1992/Coding-basics./applied-visual-design.md

 -'text-transform' property is used to change appearance of text.
 Easy way to make text appearance consistently without having to change HTML.S

+-'font-weight' adjusts thickness of text.

+-'line-height' adjusts amount of space between lines in an element.